 - The primary step is to mount your opponent.

 - Drive your shoulder into your opponent’s face to create shoulder pressure.
-This will force your opponent to push you away by extending his or her arm, allowing you to trap his arm and head in your choke.
+This will force him to push you away by extending his arm, allowing you to trap his arm and head in your choke.

-- Wrap your arm around the opponent’s neck, and settle for a solid grip.
+- Wrap your arm around the opponent’s neck, and secure the grip.

-- Squeeze slowly to finish the Arm choke submission, and wait for the tap!
+- Squeeze to finish the arm choke submission and wait for the tap!

-- The primary step is to pass your opponent’s guard, then reach and secure the side control.
+- The primary step is to pass your opponent’s guard, then reach the side control.

-- Wait for your opponent’s reaction that will more likely place his hand to create some space in the desire to escape.
+- Wait for your opponent’s reaction; he will likely use his hand to create space to escape.

-- Seize the opportunity by controlling the opponent’s head and swimming your forearm underneath their neck.
+- Seize the opportunity by controlling the opponent’s head and swimming your forearm underneath his neck.

-- Place your head backtrack to pin their shoulder down with their arm stuck across their neck.
+- Place your head backtrack to pin the opponent’s shoulder down and close the space.

 - Squeeze and finish the arm choke submission, and wait for the tap!

-- First, begin by having the BJJ opponent into your closed guard.
+- Begin by having your opponent into your closed guard.

-- Use your knees to kick into the opponent’s upper body to drive him or her out of balance.
-This move forces your opponent to put down one hand on the mat.
+- Use your knees to kick into the opponent’s upper body to drive him out of balance.
+These movements force your opponent to put down one hand on the mat.

-- Now, trap the opponent’s arm, and make a hip escape toward it to secure it.
-Meanwhile, use your head to push his arm across his face as you’d from a normal arm triangle.
+- Trap the opponent’s arm, and make a hip escape to secure it.
+Meanwhile, use your head to push his arm across his face as you’d from a regular arm triangle.

 - Interlock your arms together, either by clasping your palms together for a gable grip.